 To explore the ethical issues we’re thinking about, view our quick, compelling videos:

 The Symposium weekend is annually organized in collaboration with and cohosted by one of the 10 McGowan Fellows Program partner schools and presents such topics as global inequality and socially responsible innovation.
-This year’s event, focusing on leadership in a VUCA world, will take place October 31–November 3, cohosted by MIT Sloan School of Management.
+The 2019 event, focusing on leadership in a VUCA world, took place October 31–November 3, cohosted by MIT Sloan School of Management.

 Past symposia have taken place at Georgetown University (2011), Northwestern University (2012), Dartmouth College (2013), University of Chicago (2014), Columbia University (2015), University of Pennsylvania (2016), University of Michigan (2017), and Duke University (2018).